AlexZhangji/basic_twitter_visualization_sentiment_analysis/README.md

 ###About
   - Given a sub reddit name and a certain word .
-  - Output a word cloud visualization and
+  - Output a basic word cloud visualization and emotion analysis.
 <br>

 This is done by: